Srid68/Priya.InfoList/Readme.md

 Kindly note that this cannot be used for packaging C# Apps since you need to compile it using Xamarin Mono for Android profile.
 If you require this, then contact me so that i can help you to configure the development environment for enabling packaging C# Apps.

-You can download the APK of a AppGrid Containing the Hello World App and a C# Web App available in the following path = /Srid68/Priya.InfoList/master/Android/Arshu.AppGrid.v1-Signed.apk
+You can download the APK of a AppGrid Containing the Hello World App and a C# Web App available in the following path

+  /Srid68/Priya.InfoList/master/Android/Arshu.AppGrid.v1-Signed.apk

 Kindly install the Hello World app first before installing the C# Web App.
 Also can clear the data and reinstall the App again.

-[Android AppGrid Apk Download][]

-A PreAlpha OPEN GL based APK is available in the following path = /Srid68/Priya.InfoList/master/Android/Arshu.GUIGrid.v1-Signed.apk
+A PreAlpha OPEN GL based APK is available in the following path

+/Srid68/Priya.InfoList/master/Android/Arshu.GUIGrid.v1-Signed.apk

-[Android GUIGrid Apk Download][].
+APK Download Location [Android Apk Download][]

 # Major Difference between PhoneGap/Cordova and this Framework